Click tabs for more information

 This park is just one example of how Tanzania has been a magnificent inspiration for the world in terms of wildlife and environmental conservation.
 There is time for one last wildlife viewing drive before returning to Arusha on a short flight.
 Rest, repack, and shower before your departing KLM flight.

 Swahili for “home,” the Nyumbas are eco-friendly, mobile, tented camps, well-located for the best wildlife viewing in northern Tanzania.
-Designed exclusively by Thomson, for Thomson, and based on over 30 years of experience, these seasonal camps allow you direct access to the wildlife while keeping your family comfortable during your safari.
+These seasonal camps allow you direct access to the wildlife while keeping your family comfortable during your safari.
 Private, en suite bathroom facilities include self-contained, pump-flush toilets that do not require fixed plumbing.
 You will have all you need with plenty of washing water at any time, safari-style hot showers, a private dressing area, water basins, soft bath towels and hand-made soaps.
 These eco-friendly camps feature superior service, delicious gourmet and kid-friendly cuisine, fine bedding, and the luxury of peaceful and sustainable co-existence with the surrounding landscape and wildlife.

 Why Tanzania with Thomson?